-With the marking of the fortieth anniversary this Friday (20th) of the tragic airplane accident which decimated the original Lynyrd Skynyrd, you could focus on the obvious fact that guitarists Gary Rossington and past prodigal & current member Rick Medlocke are the sole survivors of the Jacksonville kids who met on the baseball field, practiced in a carport, and wrote rock history.
+The tragic airplane accident which decimated the original Lynyrd Skynyrd could focus you on the obvious fact that guitarists Gary Rossington and past prodigal & current member Rick Medlocke are the sole survivors of the Jacksonville kids who met on the baseball field, practiced in a carport, and wrote rock history.
 Yet if you over-analyze the meaning of this latest attrition, you risk missing the point of every Lynyrd Skynyrd release and tour (counting the Rossington-Collins Band) for the last 40 years.
 When I asked a visibly scarred and emotionally traumatized Gary Rossington in May 1980 why he chose to soldier on after the tragic 1977 Lynyrd Skynyrd plane crash killed three band members, Rossington replied, “Because I don’t know how to do anything else, except pick strawberries.
 And I’d rather play music.”

 ( Rick Medlocke (l), Johnny Van Zant (c) and Gary Rossington )

 The core of Lynyrd Skynyrd always has been the ageless bond among boyhood friends from the wrong side of the tracks in Jacksonville.
 Eventually nature will impose its own “stop loss policy” on the band, but it appears unlikely as long as original members Rossington and Medlocke are the last men standing.
 Lynyrd Skynyrd co-founder Gary Rossington, along with a cameo from Southern Rock patriarch the late Charlie Daniels, salute the band’s biggest-selling album Street Survivors . – Redbeard